 Next, move on to the Old Quarter to explore its maze of historic laneways.
 Here, you'll learn about traditional celebrations, stop at ceremonial cake stalls, and taste a French-influenced dessert.
 Wander along Hang Cot Street, known for its preserved fruits, before ending the tour at a café to sip sweet iced coffee or a slow-dripped hot brew while watching Hanoi's street life unfold.

-Day 5: Transfer to Ha Long Bay, Cruising & Kayaking
+Day 5: Transfer to Ha Long Bay, Overnight Cruise & Optional Activities

-You will be picked up in the morning for your transfer to Ha Long Bay on the northeast coast of Vietnam.
-Here you will board your overnight cruise to tour the UNESCO World Heritage site, sailing across tranquil waters and taking in views of thousands of limestone karsts steeped in Vietnamese legend.
-You'll be treated to a delicious seafood lunch onboard and will have plenty of time to lounge on the sundeck as you sail to the most remote corners of Ha Long Bay.
+Your driver will pick you up in the morning and take you to Ha Long Bay on the northeast coast of Vietnam.
+Here, you'll board your overnight cruise to tour the UNESCO World Heritage site, sailing across tranquil waters and taking in views of thousands of limestone karsts steeped in Vietnamese legend.
+You'll be treated to a delicious seafood lunch onboard and will have plenty of time to lounge on the sun deck as you sail to the most remote corners of Ha Long Bay.

-In the afternoon, you'll stop at a secret cove where you can go swimming and kayaking to explore hidden beaches and grottoes.
+In the afternoon, you'll stop at a secret cove where you can swim and kayak to explore hidden beaches and grottoes.
 Once you've worked up an appetite, the ship's chef will lead a cooking masterclass, teaching you how to make dishes such as nem (Vietnamese fried spring rolls) for dinner.
 After you've eaten, you can spend the evening relaxing or join the locals for a spot of night fishing to end the day.

-It's an early start today, which will allow you to admire the sunrise and your natural surroundings over breakfast.
+It's an early start today, allowing you to admire the sunrise and your natural surroundings over breakfast.
 There will be the option to take part in a tai chi class on the sun deck, too, if you'd like to awaken your mind and muscles against this beautiful backdrop.

 Day 7: Explore the Vietnamese Countryside on a Ba Vi Eco-Tour

-Enjoy breakfast at your hotel before your experienced English-speaking guide escorts you on a trip to the Ba Vi National Park, which lies to the west of Hanoi.
-You'll start at Ri village, where you can enjoy a welcome drink and snacks while meeting your first host for the day, Mr. Duoc, a Vietnam War veteran and tea-farm owner.
+Enjoy breakfast at your hotel before your experienced English-speaking guide escorts you on a trip to the Ba Vi National Park, which lies west of Hanoi.
+You'll start at Ri Village, where you can enjoy a welcome drink and snacks while meeting your first host for the day, Mr. Duoc, a Vietnam War veteran and tea farm owner.
 Listen to Mr. Duoc's stories about life during the war with your drink and then visit his tea plantation.
-You'll be told how to pick the best tea leaves and will learn about tea production at his small workshop, where most of the work is manual.
+You'll learn how to pick the best tea leaves and about tea production at his small workshop, where most of the work is manual.

-Next, it's a short drive to Moc village, where you will meet your second host, Mrs. Chin, who will teach you how to cook local Vietnamese dishes.
+Next, it's a short drive to Moc Village, where you'll meet your second host, Mrs. Chin, who will teach you how to cook local Vietnamese dishes.
 You can enjoy the meal you make for lunch in a beautiful tropical garden.
-After your food, join your hostess for a walk around the village, where you'll visit some local families to understand more about the lifestyle in the Vietnamese countryside.
+After your food, join your host for a walk around the village, where you'll visit some local families to understand more about the lifestyle in the Vietnamese countryside.
 You'll also learn how tofu, conical hats, and other local products are made.
-Then you'll cycle through beautiful paddy fields.
+Then, you'll cycle through beautiful paddy fields.